AbinavRavi/AbinavRavi.github.io/_posts/2022-01-01-Roadmap-begins.markdown

 ![Roadmap](</ml/Series1/Blog_Series_1.jpg>)

 The idea is to take a model to production quality.
 This is a general outline of the process of making a model into a microservice.

+The post will be starting from
+1. Structuring the repository with certain elements like linting, pre-commit etc
+2. unit testing of Model inference and adding coverage.
+3. Writing a web-endpoint with flask or fast-api
+4. Adding ci.yml file and makefile to run multiple commands from continuous integration
+5. Dockerizing the Application with the inference as endpoint
+6. Deploying using kubernetes and Documentation of the microservice.

+Please feel free to comment.